Wandalen/rust_game_template/README.md

 Then run:

 ```
-cargo make generate-ios-project
+cargo make run-ios
 ```

-Open the XCode project `ios/webgpu`, build and run the app on target device.
+Generated Xcode project can be found at `ios/webgpu`.

 ## Commands